When creating content, pictures are often used to accompany text and visually stand out.

 However, if an image is used to convey any meaning, then you should add Alternative Text, also known as alt text for short – a short description which is not visible to users but read by assistive technologies such as screen readers.

-To find out how to use alt text, please follow this detailed guide by Microsoft
+To find out how to use alt text, please follow this detailed guide by Microsoft.

 Here are a few tips to using alt text:

-• Alt text should replace the image – Alt text needs to cover the main points that you want users to get from the image.
+- Alt text should replace the image – Alt text needs to cover the main points that you want users to get from the image.
 An alt text such as “Flow chart showing the process” isn’t useful if the image can’t be seen.

-• Imagine that you can’t see the image – Writing alt text whilst imagining you can’t see the image can help to identify the main points that you want users to take away from the image
+- Imagine that you can’t see the image – Writing alt text whilst imagining you can’t see the image can help to identify the main points that you want users to take away from the image

-• Don’t add alt text if it will be redundant – If there is already a caption or surrounding text already explaining the image then don’t copy it in the alt text.
+- Don’t add alt text if it will be redundant – If there is already a caption or surrounding text already explaining the image then don’t copy it in the alt text.

 Screen Reader users would have to listen to the description twice, which may be even more confusing.

-• Don’t add alt text for decorative images – If an image has only been added to make the document look nice and doesn’t add any useful information then mark the image as decorative.
+Marking an image as decorative instead of adding alt text is fine, if adding alt text would not provide any benefit. - Don’t add alt text for decorative images – If an image has only been added to make the document look nice and doesn’t add any useful information then mark the image as decorative.

-• Include text from images – If the image has important text contained within it and it is not practical to convert it to text, then make sure to include this in your alt text.
+If there is no option to mark as decorative then leave the alt text blank. - Include text from images – If the image has important text contained within it and it is not practical to convert it to text, then make sure to include this in your alt text.
 Otherwise, this will be missed by screen reading technologies.

 Want to know how to write better alt text?
 Then try this online tutorial.